-There can be a lot of moving parts in campaign planning for digital advertising.
+There can be a lot of moving parts when creating a digital advertising campaign plan.
 As marketers, it can be tricky to balance the time it takes to plan and execute a digital advertising campaign correctly.

 The adoption of programmatic media buying has enabled marketers with the tools to launch campaigns quickly.
 But there is a delicate balance between defining your strategy and being able to create campaigns quickly.
 In fact, nearly 50% of organizations don’t have a clearly defined digital marketing strategy.